aniamirjanyan/KafkaToMongoDB/README.md

 ```
 You can run this command multiple times and change the values in this field `[{"value": {"name": "testUser"}}]` to have more lines of data.

-Run this command to start the connection (make sure mongodb is started)
+Run this command to start the MongoDB Kafka Connector (make sure mongodb is started)
 ```
 sudo ./bin/connect-standalone ./etc/schema-registry/connect-avro-standalone.properties ./etc/kafka/MongoSinkConnector.propertie
 ```